 - Weakened immunity

-A severe deficiency in vitamin C can put you at risk of a disease called scurvy, a condition characterized by fatigue, skin hemorrhages, muscle pains, and gum disease.
+A severe deficiency in vitamin C can put you at risk of a disease called scurvy, a condition characterized by fatigue, skin hemorrhages, muscle pains, joint pain, bleeding skin, and gum disease.
 Scurvy was a deadly disease common among sailors.

 What are the recommended daily requirements for vitamin C?